axelarnetwork/axelar-docs/pages/dev/axelar-sandbox/how-to-use.md

 The Axelar Sandbox UI is divided into four panels.

 **Solidity editor (top left) —** Write your Solidity smart contract code here.
-Several contracts can be written in a single file.
-They will all be compiled and accessible via JavaScript.
+Currently, only two smart contracts can be compiled.
+We'll allow developer to add more smart contracts soon.

 **JavaScript editor (top right)** — Write the JavaScript code that deploys and interacts with the smart contracts.